ChoGGi/SurvivingMars_CheatMods/Tutorials/Locales.md

 ##### This will give you *some* idea of where to start looking (helps when you've got 1000+ strings).
 ##### Search the log first for ERROR:, then if it's still happening you'll have to compare between your locale file and the log output
+##### As this flushes the log every loop it will take some time to load if you have a large locale file (still quicker than a blind mouse).
+##### blind mouse: A badly formed csv will just leave the game "stuck" and no log that you can use.

 ```
 --Well I hope you know what this is
 local mod_id = "MOD_ID"

 --path to your csv file (assuming it's in MOD_FOLDER/Locales, and called LANG.csv)
 local filename = table.concat({Mods[mod_id].path,"Locales/",GetLanguage(),".csv"})